Ona Batlle: Barcelona

 On 19 June 2023, it was announced that Batlle had joined Barcelona on a three-year deal following the end of her contract with Manchester United, considered a homecoming.
 During the season, she played as wing-back on both sides and flourished, showing a high level of physicality and quality.
+She departed the club at the end of the 2025–26 season after winning 12 titles.

+Arsenal

+On 10 July 2026, it was announced that Batlle had returned to the Women's Super League, joining Arsenal in a four-year deal with an option for a further year.
+She would wear the number 22 jersey.

 International career

 Youth

 Batlle has represented Spain at under-17, under-19 and under-20 level including at five major youth tournaments: two UEFA Women's Under-17 Championship editions (2015 and 2016), the 2016 FIFA U-17 Women's World Cup, the 2017 UEFA Women's Under-19 Championship and the 2018 FIFA U-20 Women's World Cup.

 Spain won the 2015 UEFA Women's Under-17 Championship, beating Switzerland 5–2 in the final.
 Batlle started in four of the five games in the tournament.
 They finished as runners-up at the 2016 edition, losing to Germany on penalties in the final.
 Batlle started every game for Spain at the tournament.
 The result automatically qualifying Spain for the 2016 FIFA U-17 Women's World Cup.
 Batlle started five of the six games including all of the knockout round as Spain finished third, losing to Japan in the semi-finals before beating Venezuela in the third-place playoff.

 In July 2017, Batlle was selected by Pedro López to represent Spain at the 2017 UEFA Women's Under-19 Championship.
 Spain won the tournament with a stoppage time goal from Patricia Guijarro against France.
 Batlle again started every game in the tournament and she was one of seven Spanish players selected to the team of the tournament.
 The result also qualified Spain for the 2018 FIFA U-20 Women's World Cup.
 Batlle only ended up playing one match at the World Cup, sustaining an injury against Paraguay in the opening match that ended her tournament.
 Teammate Patricia Guijarro dedicated her goal against the United States to Batlle by holding up her shirt to the camera and the fans.
 Spain finished as runners-up, losing 3–1 to Japan in the final.